-Director

-Finance, Audit and Systems Committee Member
+Responsibilities: Director; Finance, Audit and Systems Committee Member

-Genevieve Overell is an independent non-executive director on a portfolio of boards.
-Her career spans leading executive and non-executive roles in financial services, infrastructure projects, professional services, government, healthcare, health sector, not for profits and the arts.
+Genevieve Overell is an independent nonexecutive director on a portfolio of boards.
+Her career spans leading executive and non-executive roles in financial services, infrastructure projects, professional services, government, health care, health sector, non-profits and the arts.

-An experienced chairperson, Ms Overell brings significant commercial, legal, governance and advocacy skills.
-Previously a Victorian Government deputy secretary and KPMG partner advising on infrastructure projects, she is a Fellow of the Australian Institute of Company Directors and Institute of Public Administration of Australia (Victoria).
+As an experienced chair, Ms Overell brings significant commercial, legal, governance and advocacy skills.
+Previously she has been a Victorian Government deputy secretary and partner at KPMG, advising on infrastructure projects.

-In 2020, she was made a Member of the Order of Australia, and in 2021, Ms Overell was appointed the Distinguished Alumna of the Faculty of Law by Monash University.
+Ms Overell is a Fellow of the Australian Institute of Company Directors and Institute of Public Administration of Australia (Victoria).
+In 2020 she was made a Member of the Order of Australia, in recognition of her service to the community and in 2021, was appointed the Distinguished Alumna of the Faculty of Law by Monash University.

-- Victorian Opera, Chair - Global Infrastructure Hub, Non-Executive Director, and Finance and Risk Committee Chair - Committee for Melbourne, Non-Executive Director - Australian British Chamber of Commerce, Deputy National Chair - State Revenue Office Victoria, Audit Committee Chair - Cladding Safety Victoria, Non-Executive Director - German-Australian Chamber of Commerce and Industry, Non-Executive Director - 30% Club Australia, Education Committee Member
+- Victorian Opera, chair - Global Infrastructure Hub, non-executive director, and Finance and Risk Committee chair - Committee for Melbourne, non-executive director and Finance, Audit and Risk Committee member - Australian British Chamber of Commerce, deputy national chair - State Revenue Office Victoria, Audit Committee chair - Cladding Safety Victoria, non-executive director and Audit Committee member - German-Australian Chamber of Commerce and Industry, non-executive director and Nominations Committee chair - 30% Club Australia, education committee member - Frais Capital, Advisory Council, member